What is lard, and does it have any benefits or carry risks for cardiovascular functions?

 What is lard made out of?

-Pure lard is a cooking fat made from the fat of pigs.
-Lard has a high smoke point and a mild flavor, making it the perfect fat to cook with.
+Pure lard is a cooking fat derived from pig fat.
+With a high smoke point and a mild flavor, it’s an ideal choice for cooking.

-There are a few different types of lard that you can typically find at your local butcher, farmer’s market, or grocery store.
+You can typically find several types of lard at your local butcher, farmer’s market, or grocery store.

 Rendered lard